hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1300_footnotes.md

 2\.
 Let therefore our chief endeavour be to meditate upon the life of Jesus Christ. (*The Imitation of Christ* V.1.)

-SWAMI VIVEKANANDA'S FOOTNOTE: *Adhyâtma Râmâyana*,
+SWAMI VIVEKANANDA'S FOOTNOTE: *Adhyātma Rāmāyana*,

 UTTARA-KANDA 5.54 (RAMAGITA)